elastic/kibana/src/plugins/data/server/server.api.md

 import { $Values } from '@kbn/utility-types';
 import { Adapters } from 'src/plugins/inspector/common';
 import { ApiResponse } from '@elastic/elasticsearch';
+import { ApiResponse as ApiResponse_2 } from '@elastic/elasticsearch/lib/Transport';
 import { Assign } from '@kbn/utility-types';
 import { BehaviorSubject } from 'rxjs';
 import { ConfigDeprecationProvider } from '@kbn/config';